 CLASS fellowships will be awarded by March 10, 2017

 Process and Outcomes

 Through their participation in an undergraduate research project, students will be able to:

-- Develop an interdisciplinary research question, problem, or design using digital humanities methodologies;
+- Develop an interdisciplinary research question, problem, or design using digital methodologies;

 - Apply basic principles and knowledge found in the inter/multi/trans-disciplinary literature related to the research question;

-- Develop a research proposal to address or resolve a specific research question or problem in the digital humanities using new technologies;
+- Develop a research proposal in collaboration with faculty project director to address or resolve a specific research question or problem;

 - Apply and evaluate interdisciplinary methodologies throughout the project;

 - Collect, interpret, and critique data using digital methodologies in order to resolve a research question or evaluate a design;

 - Utilize digital skills (digital collection development, documentary media production, geospatial visualization, text analysis, virtual reality construction) necessary for robust digital scholarship;